Warren Angus Ferris: Personal life

 Ferris married Melinda G. Cook in April 1842.
 After Melinda's death in 1844, Ferris was determined to fulfill her dying wish, that he find another wife to raise her children.
 The next year Ferris courted Angeline Cook, Melinda's cousin, but she broke off their engagement due to her family's lack of approval.
 He was married to Frances "Fanny" Moore in 1847.
 Ferris was the father of 12 children.
 Frances died in childbirth in 1869, leaving Ferris to raise their young children.
 He sympathized with the Democratic Party and the Confederacy during the U.S. Civil War.
 He died on 8 February 1873 and is buried in the Forest Hills area of Dallas, Texas.

 Throughout his life he had disputes with his half-brother Joshua Lovejoy.
 He maintained correspondence with his family in Buffalo, New York, when he moved to Texas.

+Podcast and Blog

+On February 8, 2025, Jim Cornelius of Frontier Partisans released a podcast entitled "Warren Angus Ferris - Man of the Mountain Land".
+The podcast features the journal of Warren Angus Ferris entitled "Life in the Rocky Mountains" which includes poetic descriptions of Ferris' explorations, landscapes, wildlife, and the Native American cultures he encountered.
+Cornelius discusses Ferris' early life in New York, his fur-trapping career, and his later life in what is now Dallas County in Texas.
+Cornelius eloquently reads excerpts from the journal as well as provides a historian's reflection of the era and important events throughout the podcast.